Olympic vs Standard Weights

 - Plate Options

 Bumper plates are solid rubber, all the same diameter, and are made for dropping.
 Grip plates have built-in handles that make the plates much easier to carry safely.
 Rubber or urethane encased plates combat paint chipping, noise and rust.
 Olympic plates have the best variety of these options.
+For more about rubber coated plates, etc, see our guide to different types of olympic weight plates.

 Standard Weights Advantages